cocodrilo-emplumado/baremetal-ingress-example/README.md

 3.- Create ingress resource nginx-example/nginx-ingress.yml

-        Edit the value of <your-hostname> with your hostname, Example: cocodrilo-emplumado.com
+        Edit the value of <your-hostname> inside the file with your hostname

         kubectl create -f nginx-example/nginx-ingress.yml

 4.- Get your bare metal IP address